Aki-Kunnn/CSE-185-Final-Project/README.md

 # CSE-185-Final-Project

-This is the readme file for the project
+This is a demonstration project for CSE185.
+It implements a recreation of the kmergenie tool.
+See the `[my website]([https://www.example.com](http://kmergenie.bx.psu.edu/))` page for more details.

+# File Format

 # Contributors